-The change in the forcing formulation given by (3.9) (see Fig.3.5) has a paramount effect : the forcing term no longer excites the divergence of odd and even time steps [?].
-This property allows to improve the LF-RA scheme in two aspects.
+The change in the forcing formulation given by (3.9) (see Fig.3.5) has a significant effect: the forcing term no longer excites the divergence of odd and even time steps [?].
+This property improves the LF-RA scheme in two respects.
 First, the LF-RA becomes a truly quasi-second order scheme.
-Indeed, (3.9) used in combination with a careful treatment of the static instabilities ($\S10.2.2$) and of the TKE physics ($\S10.1.4$), the two main other sources of time step divergence, allows a reduction by two order of magnitude of the Asselin filter parameter.
-Second, the LF-RA can now ensure the local and global conservation of tracers.
-Indeed, the time filtering is no more required on the forcing part.
-The influence of the forcing in the Asselin filter can be removed by adding a new term in the filter (last term in (3.10) compared to (3.2)).
-Since the filtering of the forcing was the source of non-conservation in the LF-RA scheme, it becomes conservative [?].
+Indeed, (3.9) used in combination with a careful treatment of static instability (§10.2.2) and of the TKE physics (§10.1.4), the two other main sources of time step divergence, allows a reduction by two orders of magnitude of the